BACK

 After you figure out which property or properties you want, you’ll most likely need a loan to secure said property.
 This is going to be the short version of something you’ll want to research further.

-One disadvantage of hard money loans is that interest rates are typically higher than mortgage loan rates.
+One disadvantage of hard money loans is that hard money lenders tend to charge higher interest rates than mortgage lenders.
 That said, a traditional 15 or 30-year loan isn’t ideal for this situation anyways, so trying to pay off a hard money loan quickly before the interest causes issues is your best bet.

 Repairs